pouchdb-community/pouchdb-quick-search/README.md

 Note that to handle uppercase/lowercase, you would have to insert the documents with the `_id`s already lowercase, and then search using lowercase letters as well.

+**Note:** You can also accomplish this using [map/reduce queries](http://pouchdb.com/guides/queries.html), and the principle is the same (including the `\uffff` trick).
+However, the performance may be worse than `allDocs()` because you are using a secondary index rather than the primary index.

 Algorithm
 ----